nanvel/tornado-botocore/README.rst

 Tornado botocore
 ================

-This module allows to use botocore with tornado AsyncHTTPClient, so we can write asynchronous code in tornado for interacting with amazon web services.
+This module lets you use botocore with tornado's AsyncHTTPClient, so you can write asynchronous code in tornado for interacting with Amazon Web Services.

 `http://nanvel.name/weblog/tornado-botocore/ <http://nanvel.name/weblog/tornado-botocore/>`__